 If your marketing suggests you do, then only then are they more likely to look at your offerings.
 Look more closely at how you actually solve that pain point.

 Many consumers will want to see some sort of evidence on your site or Facebook page to demonstrate you can actually do what you say.
-So they may check your about page, your qualifications, your reviews, or testimonials.
+So they may check your about page, your qualifications, your reviews, or client testimonials.

 So how do you make your ideal clients understand what you do?